Research and reports

 "Adopting technology means higher performance, and the Help to Grow: Digital scheme is future-proofing our small businesses and putting the UK at the forefront of the worldwide digital revolution."

-Analysis from the Labour party, as reported in the Financial Times, says the scheme would only reach six per cent of eligible companies.
-The FT adds that the scheme may well be redesigned to encourage more businesses to register.
+Previous analysis from the Labour party, as reported in the Financial Times, said the scheme as it stood before would have only reached six per cent of eligible companies.

 What do you think about the Help to Grow scheme?
 Are you planning on registering?
 Let us know in the comments.